justinmk/vim-gtfo/README.markdown

 * Sangmin Ryu, [open-terminal-filemanager](http://www.vim.org/scripts/script.php?script_id=2896)
 * @tpope, for impeccable Vim plugin reference implementations

-## TODO
+## Todo

 * Powershell
+* try to find mintty and use it instead of cmd.exe
+* support shells other than bash (zsh, fish) if `&shell` and friends are configured correctly
 * goT, goF, goO
-* linux GUI detection probably sends a false positive when ssh-ing from a GUI
 * provide vim commands (GtfoTerminal, GtfoFileman, GtfoOther)
-* if [vimux](https://github.com/benmills/vimux) is available, use that instead
+* if [vimux](https://github.com/benmills/vimux) is available, defer to it for tmux behavior
-* iTerm?
+* conemu?

 ## License